TLucking/RAS-University/docs/vision-for-robotics.md

 By the end of this chapter, you should understand:

-- How a 3D point is mapped to a 2D image (the pinhole camera model).
+- How a 3D point is projected onto a 2D image plane using the pinhole camera model.

-- How we define intrinsic and extrinsic camera parameters.
+- The role of intrinsic and extrinsic camera parameters in this projection process.

-- How lens distortion can affect the image and how it is modeled.
+- How lens distortion affects images and how it is mathematically modeled.

+- How to perform camera calibration to recover intrinsic parameters.

+- How to estimate the pose of a camera using known 3D landmarks (PnP problem).

+- How to use Structure from Motion (SfM) for sparse 3D reconstruction from video.

+- How 3D vision techniques apply to robot navigation and grasping tasks.

 We will keep the mathematical notation to a minimum but include enough details to grasp the core ideas.
 Small exercises are included to reinforce these concepts.